ramrom/rams_dot_files/cheatsheets/computer_science_cheatsheet.md

         - advantage: can use fewer consumers to process same producer volume
         - advantage: lower latency, emitting event to queue is fast
         - advantage: more robust retry, consumer can reenqueue message if it failed
+### LAMBDA ARCHITECTURE
+- uses stream processing and batch processing in parralel to ingest data
+- data comming in is read-only and append only by timestamp
+- batch layer aims at being very accurate, but is slow
+    - Apache Hadoop was big original batch system, but others like Snowflake, Big Query, Redshift came along
+- stream layer is real-time and fast but not accurate, doesnt process all the data
+    - Apache Spark, Apache Storm, Kafka, Knesis
+- serving layer - stores outputs from stream and batch layer for querying
+- described by Nathan Marz in 2011, also introduced the CAP theorem

 ## LOGIC
 - "switch" statements are often compiled to lookup tables or hash lists in most languages